 An emphasis on numeracy skills helps students to cope confidently with the mathematical requirements of everyday life.
+Mathematical literacy skills are also a focus to maximise access to the New Zealand Curriculum.

 All classes follow the national curriculum.
-This consists of three strands:

-Number and Algebra, Geometry and

-Measurement, and Statistics.
-In a range

-of meaningful contexts students will be

-engaged in thinking mathematically and
+This consists of three strands: Number and Algebra, Geometry and Measurement, and Statistics.
+In a range of meaningful contexts students will be engaged in thinking mathematically and statistically.

-statistically.